ifm/documentation/GettingStarted/ifmVisionAssistant/first_steps_ifmVA.md

 ![blank monitor](resources/blank_monitor.png)

-To set all heads at once to the "RUN," it is necessary to switch to `Port settings` and use the `Set all ports to RUN state` button.
+To set all heads at once to the "RUN state", it is necessary to switch to `Port settings` and use the `Set all ports to RUN state` button.
 Please keep in mind that this is a Vision Assistant specific helper function, which isn't native to the underlying parameter JSON structure.
 Its working method is to iterate through every port and set its `state` to `RUN`.

 ![set all ports to run](resources/set_all_ports_to_run.gif)